 • Tours are available on a weekend if you make a reservation in advance online.

-• All tours cost $25 per person, and all proceeds go towards restoration efforts.
+• All tours cost $30 per person, and all proceeds go towards restoration efforts.

 • You need at least two hours to take the tour.
 The current owners are incredibly passionate about the home’s history and restoration.
 As a result, you may go over two hours, especially if you tour the gardens.

 • This is a historic home, and it does not include elevators or ramps.
 This said, don’t be dissuaded.
 A tour around the garden is ample to satisfy curiosity, and there is Facetime!
-Get creative if you have restrictions, the owners will work with you as best they can.
+Get creative if you have restrictions.
+The owners will work with you as best they can.

 Closing Thoughts

 I had never heard of The Wonder House until Bartow’s local community told me about it.
 Ironically, this is right up my alley.
 I’ve always been passionate about exploring mansions, castles, and palaces.
 The Wonder House is different, though.
-It’s not your traditional mansion hence the name.
-I would describe it as a mysterious time capsule that was once home to a vast collection of one man’s eccentric collections.
+It’s not your traditional mansion, hence the name.
+I would describe it as a mysterious time capsule once home to a vast collection of one man’s eccentric collections.
 A collection the current owners are replacing piece by piece.

 The garden is home to the moat that is connected to the sub-basement.
 It now sits full of plants rather than water.
 Regardless, the two beautiful stone bridges are still intact and just as majestic to cross without the water.
 Some people say that the moat is a pool or vice versa.
 Indeed, the moat was used as a swimming pool, but it is connected to the main house!

 Don’t believe me?
-Then you will need to take the tour to see for yourself.
+Then, you will need to take the tour to see for yourself.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.